 East Branch Brandywine Trail

-A Hard 2.4 mile shared use path 20 minutes away
+An Easy to Hard 5 mile shared use path 20 minutes away

-Universal Access: The overall path does not meet standards for Shared Use Paths with respect to running grade with an Overall Grade Rating of Hard.
+Universal Access (UA): The overall path does not meet standards for Shared Use Paths or Universal Access Trails with respect to running grade with an Maximum Effort Rating of Easy to Hard.
 As a shared use path, it otherwise meets all standards for surface, obstacles, cross-slope, and passing spaces.

 For a 1.4 mile hike that complies fully with standards for Universal Access Walking Paths, start at the northern end and head south.
 Walk a bit more than half a mile (just as you begin a gradual climb) and then turn around.
 The path becomes Very Easy for another .3 miles until the bridge, where a 40' approach creates a very difficult slope.
 If you are able to pass this, the path reverts to Very Easy for another .6 miles, just south of Harmony Hill Rd, where it enters a long Hard section.